rdspring1/MISSION/README.md

 Necessary for Tera-Scale Datasets
 * AVX SIMD optimization for fast Softmax Regression
 * The code is currently optimized for the Splice-Site and DNA Metagenomics datasets.

+### Mission Softmax Regression
+0. Fine-Grained Feature Set - Each class maintains a separate feature set, so there is a top-k heap for each class.
+1. Coarse-Grained Feature Set - All the classes share a common set of features, so there is only one top-k heap. -\
+Each feature is measured by its L1 Norm for all classes.
+2. Data Parallelism - Each worker maintains a separate heap, while aggregating gradients in the same count-sketch.

 # Datasets
 1. [KDD 2012](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#kdd2012)